-Where vision statements trip up people like you and me
+Where vision statements trip people up

 I aspire to be a visionary.
 My dream, as a socially anxious person, is to eavesdrop on a conversation at a party and here someone I admire say, “Oh, Brittany Taylor?
 She’s such a visionary.”
 Doesn’t that sound fantastic?
 I’d probably break my jaw grinning.